edelgado/ifttt/README.md

 </pre>

 I'd be interested to find out what the best solution looks like :-]

+### Known Issues

+Well, I wish I could say that my app has no issues, but I would not be an aspiring apprentice if I didn't need improvements!

+* Due to a last second problem with the cron mechanism in Node.js, The app does not actually do the mix automatically as specified in the Scheduler admin section.
+(I'm close to fixing it, but ran out of time!)
+* Like described above, sometimes two people can be paired twice in a row.

 ### How I tested my app